The Difference Between Shareholders and Stakeholders

 In conclusion, we can say that the shareholders are the company’s owners while the stakeholders are the interested parties of the company.
 Shareholders are the subset of the stakeholders.

 Equity shareholders and preference shareholders are the types of shareholders.
 On the other hand, stakeholders include everything other than shareholders like suppliers, owners, investors, creditors, employees and customers.
+The main difference between the both is that shareholders focus on the profitability of their investment whereas stakeholders focus on the company’s performance.

-Now that you have got a solid grasp of the difference between shareholders and stakeholders.
+Now that you have a solid grasp of the difference b/w shareholders and stakeholders.
 You have understood that business success and development can’t only be relied upon the money.
 As shareholders only provide money, the rest of the efforts are done by the stakeholders.
 The business gets its outcome in the form of wealth and welfare through the collective efforts of stakeholders.
 Therefore, both need to work correlatively for the success and growth of a business.

 Disclaimer: This blog provides general information on the above topic.